10 Essential Houseplant Tips For New Plant Parents

 2. Houseplant Placement is Key!

-- How much light does the plant need?
+- How much natural light does it need?

-- Is the plant poisonous for humans and or pets?
+- Is the plant toxic to humans or pets?

 Plants That Don’t Need Much Light